 On the Marketplace

 If you are shopping on the Marketplace, combined medical and prescription drug deductibles can be found in most bronze and silver plans.
-In 2018, 92 percent of bronze plans and 59 percent of silver plans offered combined deductibles.
-For the same year, the following metal tiers’ combined deductibles averaged:
+In 2019, 93% of bronze plans and 71% of silver plans offered combined deductibles.
+For the same year, the following metal tiers’ combined deductibles :

 Joe’s health plan has a separate prescription deductible of $250.
 While he has already spent $2,750 on a minor surgery covered by his plan, none of this cost counts toward his prescription deductible.
-He must still pay $250 on prescriptions in order to meet his deductible.
+He must still pay $250 toward his prescriptions to meet his deductible.
 Once he has met his deductible, he will only have to pay $10 for each refill of the regular, generic prescription he takes.

 On the Marketplace

-If you are shopping on the Marketplace, most gold- and platinum-tier plans will offer separate deductibles.
-In 2018, 56 percent of gold plans and 58 percent of platinum plans offered separate deductibles.
-For example, the separate deductible for each metal tier in 2016 was:
+If you are shopping on the Marketplace, many gold- and platinum-tier plans will offer separate deductibles.
+In 2019, 48% of gold plans and 54% of platinum plans offered separate deductibles.

 Because prescription medications are “qualified medical expenses,” health savings accounts (HSAs) can be used to purchase prescriptions before and after a prescription deductible has been met.
-Remember, that does not mean everything available at the pharmacy can be charged to your HSA.
+Remember, HSAs have exclusions, and they do not cover everything available at the pharmacy.

 Medicare Part D, which is a drug plan offered to Medicare enrollees, has different rules for its deductibles.
-Unlike those offered by employers or through the marketplace, no plan can have a prescription deductible higher than $405 in 2018.
-Deductible prices can still vary (with a maximum of $405), and some plans will not have a deductible.
+Unlike those offered by employers or through the Marketplace, no plan can have a prescription deductible higher than $415 in 2019.
+Deductible prices can still vary (with a maximum of $415), and some plans will not have a deductible.

 While Extra Help does not lower Part D prescription deductibles, it does lower premiums for many seniors.
 If you need prescription coverage (as most of us do) but cannot afford Part D premiums, consider applying for Extra Help.